To become a member of the Eagle Creek 9 Hole Ladies League:

 Posting Your Score

-When playing in a 9-Hole League event (Tuesdays, Thursdays, or other designated 9-Hole events), turn in your scorecard to the Pro Shop - they will post your score for you.
+When playing in a 9-Hole League event (Tuesdays, Thursdays, or other designated 9-Hole events), turn in your scorecard to the Pro Shop.
+Someone in your group should also post your score in Golf Genius.
+More information on Golf Genius is available HERE.
+When you are using Golf Genius, it will automatically recalculate your maximum score should you enter a higher score than your handicap allows.

 For any other rounds played outside of league or club events, you are responsible for posting your own scores in GHIN.